alshedivat/al-folio/_projects/dama.md

 ---

 The dama (**da**ta **ma**nipulator) python library guides you through your data and translates between different representations.
-Its aim is to offer a consistent and pythonic way to handle different datasaets and translations between them.
+It aims to offer a consistent and pythonic way to handle different datasets and translations between them.
 A dataset can for instance be simple column/row data, or it can be data on a grid.

 One of the key features of dama is the seamless translation from one data representation into any other.
-Convenience `pyplot` plotting functions are also available, in order to produce standard plots without any hassle.
+Convenience `pyplot` plotting functions are also available, to produce standard plots without any hassle.

 Installation: `pip install dama`